TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 4/Deuteronomy 4.33.md

 ---

-Did ever a people hear the voice of God speaking out of the midst of the fire, as thou hast heard, and live?
+Did ever a people hear the voice of God speaking out of the midst of the fire, as you have heard, and live?